About Jun Kim

 Commended as having snappy energy and a terrific ear for detail by Milwaukee Magazine, and as bestowing “stylish support” by the Baltimore Sun on Schumann Cello Concerto Recording, Korean-American Conductor, Jun Kim has extensively conducted orchestras in North America and Europe.

-Emerging winner of the 2012 Black Sea Conducting Competition in Romania, the 2013 Orquesta de Cordoba Conducting Competition in Spain, the 2015 American Prize in Opera Conducting, as well as being the recipient of the 2018 Beethoven Conducting Prize by the European Music Academy, Jun Kim's conducting was aptly described by the Duluth News Tribune as "... emotions spilled wondrously.”
+A prize winner of the 2012 Black Sea Conducting Competition in Romania, the 2013 Orquesta de Cordoba Conducting Competition in Spain, the winner of 2015 American Prize in Opera Conducting, as well as being the recipient of the 2018 Beethoven Conducting Prize by the European Music Academy, Jun Kim's conducting was aptly described by the Duluth News Tribune as "... emotions spilled wondrously.”
 In 2017, Jun Kim received an invitation to guest conduct the North Czech Philharmonic Orchestra, one of the oldest orchestras in Europe, at Smetana Hall in the heart of the city in Prague, as a part of the Best conductor award at L’Academie lyrique conducting masterclass in Vendome, France.

-The 2018 Beethoven Conducting prize award introduced him to the fore of Czech orchestra conducting, as he has guest conducted three concerts with the North Czech Philharmonic Orchestra in two different cities in the Czech Republic.
+The 2018 Beethoven Conducting prize award introduced him to the fore of Czech orchestra conducting, as he has guest conducted three concerts with the North Czech Philharmonic Orchestra in two cities in the Czech Republic.
 Jun Kim was also a recipient of the Pierre Monteux School for Conductors scholarship.
 Having been selected as a Discovery Series Conductor at the Oregon Bach Festival under Maestro Helmuth Rilling, Jun Kim was then personally selected by Maestro Kurt Masur for the Kurt Masur conducting seminar in New York.
-In 2019, Jun Kim will be guest conductor of the Malta Philharmonic Orchestra, after winning the first prize winner of the Malta International Conducting Competition.
+In 2019, Jun Kim will be guest conductor of the Malta Philharmonic Orchestra, after winning the first prize winner of the inaugural Malta International Conducting Masterclass and Competition.

 Since 2012, Jun Kim has been appointed as the Director of Orchestral Activities, Associate Professor of Conducting, and Music Director of the UW-Milwaukee Symphony Orchestra at University of Wisconsin-Milwaukee, USA,